 “A Dollar for Penny”

 Penny is a budding entrepreneur who starts her own lemonade stand.
 As Penny earns her way to an entire dollar, readers learn about various coin values and basic mathematical concepts.

-A Dollar for Penny is written in rhyme and features impressive watercolor illustrations as well.
+This book by Julie Glass is good for ages 8 and up, is written in rhyme and features impressive watercolor illustrations as well.

 If you’re still not sure about picking up one or more of these personal finance storybooks for the young reader in your life, you should know that they can all be purchased on Amazon.com for under $10.

 Today’s challenging economic landscape makes cultivating financial literacy among children and young adults more important than ever, so use this Read Across America Day to contribute to the effort and read a great book while you’re at it.